 An attorney will be most beneficial to you in that they can investigate your accident and secure all of the evidence needed to prove the driver’s negligence in a court of law.
 When an adequate settlement amount cannot be negotiated, the lawyer can file a lawsuit to take your case to trial before a jury.

-Rinehardt Law Firm represents truck accident clients on a contingency fee basis.
+Rinehardt Injury Attorneys represents truck accident clients on a contingency fee basis.
 This will allow you to avoid paying anything upfront, and we’ll only collect our fees if we win money for you.

 The National Board of Trial Advocacy certified John Rinehardt as a Civil Trial Advocate in 2001.
 He was rated AV Rated Preeminent by Martindale-Hubbell, and also received its Client Distinction Award.